Merange/seatalk/README.md

 I create this fork to fix the trouble with LSB first order and not MSB first ordered datagram as coded in the original version.
-*This could cause troubles at least with speed over ground, latitude/longitude*
+*This could cause troubles at least with speed over ground, latitude/longitude* I change the method protypes to make them more precise.
+Arduino 16bits environment is supported p.e. to create Arduino Uno application.

 This could not have been possible without Thomas Knauf's absolutely indispensible SeaTalk reference found here: http://www.thomasknauf.de/seatalk.htm.
 Thank you, Thomas, for all the work it must have taken to work out the protocol details!
 I am in awe.